 I highly recommend feeding your children’s imagination with creative play.

 Heat a cast iron griddle to medium-high heat.
 (Test temperature by sprinkling water on griddle.
 If it sizzles, it’s ready.)
-Cook tortillas on each side for 30 seconds, tamping down air bubbles as needed.
+Cook tortillas on each side for 50-60 seconds on each side, tamping down air bubbles as needed.
 Remove from griddle when brown spots appear and cover with a towel to keep warm or place in a terracotta tortilla warmer.

-Serve immediately in your favorite Mexican recipe.
-Store extras in seal-tight container.
+Serve immediately with your favorite Mexican recipe.
+Store extras in tight-lidded container for up to 5 days, or freeze flour tortillas for up to 3 months.
 This recipe will make 12 tortillas.

 Flour Tortillas